The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

-Observe that there is an unique embedded disk $D$ bounded by an embedded codimension one sphere in $M$, as otherwise $M$ would be homeomorphic to a sphere, contradicting the fact that $\pi_1(M)$ is infinite.
+Observe that there is an unique embedded ball $D$ bounded by an embedded codimension one sphere in $M$, as otherwise $M$ would be homeomorphic to a sphere, contradicting the fact that $\pi_1(M)$ is infinite.
 Hence $D_2=E_0\cup D_1$.